radiant64/testdrive/README.md

 - `NAME`: Identifier for the test fixture.

 ### `TD_EVENT(EVENT, TEST)`
 Sends an event to the current listener.
+Only happens the first time a context is being iterated over.

 - `EVENT`: An [`enum td_event`](#enum-td_event) value.
 - `TEST`: A pointer to a [`struct td_test_context`](#struct-td_test_context)